jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 Back in April 2013 I created and published a [custom Kindle dictionary](https://gumroad.com/l/dune-dictionary) for the book [Dune](http://www.amazon.com/gp/product/B00B7NPRY8/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00B7NPRY8&linkCode=as2&tag=jakemccrary08-20&linkId=LC2NFEXWA7JXW57B).
 As far as I can tell, [my Dune dictionary](https://gumroad.com/l/dune-dictionary) was the very first custom Kindle dictionary for a fiction book.

-I created it because I had started reading Dune for the first time and there were many of unfamiliar words.
+I created it because I was reading Dune for the first time and there were many of unfamiliar words.
-At this point in my life, I was very used to being able to highlight a word on my Kindle and see its meaning.

-This didn't work for many of the words in Dune because many of those words were unique to the Dune universe.
+These words could not be looked up by my Kindle because they were not found in any of on-device dictionaries.
-They existed in the included glossary but flipping to that on a Kindle was a huge pain.
+These words were found in Dune's glossary but flipping to that on the Kindle was a huge pain.

-I initially fixed this by printing a list for Wikipedia and carrying that with me.
+I initially worked around this by printing a word list from Wikipedia and carrying it with me.
 This was better but it was still annoying.

 I was so annoyed that I took a break from reading to dig into how to create a custom Kindle dictionary.
 At the time, there wasn't a ton of great information online about how to do this.

-Eventually, I found to Amazon's [Kindle Publishing Guidelines](https://s3.amazonaws.com/kindlegen/AmazonKindlePublishingGuidelines.pdf) and, with some experimentation, figured out something that worked.
+Eventually, I found to Amazon's [Kindle Publishing Guidelines](https://s3.amazonaws.com/kindlegen/AmazonKindlePublishingGuidelines.pdf) and figured out something that worked.
 The link in the previous sentence is to the **current** documentation, which is much nicer than the [mid-2013 documentation](https://web.archive.org/web/20130408183149/http://s3.amazonaws.com/kindlegen/AmazonKindlePublishingGuidelines.pdf).
-The earlier documentation left me with questions and required some experimentation.
+The earlier documentation left me with questions and required quite a bit of experimentation.

 Using the mid-2013 documentation, I developed some Clojure code to generate my [dictionary](https://gumroad.com/l/dune-dictionary).
 Doing this in 2013 was annoying.
 The documentation was not good.

-I recently read [Greg Egan's Diaspora](https://www.gregegan.net/DIASPORA/DIASPORA.html) and realized while reading it that I wanted a dictionary of the glossary.
+I recently read [Greg Egan's Diaspora](https://www.gregegan.net/DIASPORA/DIASPORA.html) and found myself wishing I had a custom dictionary.
-I decided to take Diaspora's glossary and package it up as a dictionary for my own usage.
+I took a break from reading and packaged up Diaspora's glossary into a dictionary.
-I could have just stuck with my 2013 generator but I decided to update it and write this article about creating a Kindle dictionary in late 2020.
+I could have stuck with my 2013 generator but I decided to update it and write this article about creating a Kindle dictionary in late 2020.

-The documentation is a bit better but it still isn't great.
+The new documentation is a bit better but it still isn't great.
+Here is what you need to do.

 https://web.archive.org/web/20200130040547mp_/http://kindlegen.s3.amazonaws.com/KindleGen_Mac_i386_v2_9.zip
 https://web.archive.org/web/20200130040547mp_/http://kindlegen.s3.amazonaws.com/kindlegen_linux_2.6_i386_v2_9.tar.gz